radivot/myelo/CML/hahnel20/alphasNbetas/README.md

 A limitation of lme4 is that it requires closed form models.
 Models are often more simply described by ordinary differential equations (ODEs).
 An R package that allows this is nlmixr.
-In this pharmacokinetic data analysis package, states are masses (drug amounts),  rate constants are clearances divided by volumes, and the output is the drug concentration in the central compartment (mass divided by volume).
+In this pharmacokinetic data analysis package, states are masses (drug amounts),  rate constants are clearances divided by volumes, and measured drug concentrations are central comparment drug masses divided by volumes.

 Bi-exponential decays are captured by two-compartment models.
-We thus view BCR-ABL as being injected into a central compartment from which it is cleared permanently or set aside temporarily in a peripheral compartment that protects it, until it returns to the central compartment.
-Needed then is a mapping of our initial estimates used above of A=100, alpha=-1, B=0.1, and beta=-0.05, to initial estmates of two-compartment PK model parameters.
+We thus view BCR-ABL as if injected into a central compartment from which it is cleared permanently or set aside temporarily in a peripheral compartment that protects it, until it returns to the central compartment.
+Needed then is a mapping of our initial estimates above (A=100, alpha=-1, B=0.1, and beta=-0.05) to initial estmates of two-compartment PK model parameters.
-To get the initial BCR-ABL value of 100.1, we set the dose to 1001 and our initial estimate of the central volume (Vc) thus to 10.
+To get the initial BCR-ABL value of 100.1, we set the dose to 1001 and our initial estimate of the central volume (Vc) to 10.
 We then set the initial estimate of the elimination rate constant Ke to 1 (i.e. -alpha) and the initial estimate of the peripheral-to-central rate constant Kpc to 0.05 (i.e. -beta).
 Setting the reverse,